feltus/BDSS/metadata_repository/docs/DataModel.md

 validation of the data source's URL matcher configuration, as each test file URL is checked against the data source's matchers when it is added.

+## Destination

+The location that data is being transferred to.
+URL Transforms can be applied conditionally depending on the destination.

 ## Transfer Report

 Each time the [BDSS client](/client/docs) is used to transfer a file, it sends a report